jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Why was Poseidon angry?"

-"The priests say we failed to sacrifice.
-The oracle at Delphi has been consulted."
+"The oracle at Delphi has been consulted."

 By midday, a priest arrives.
 The survivors gather in what remains of the agora.